City : Careers Advice Centre : Job Profiles and Job Descriptions

 Job description is an explaination of what a role involves - employers supply job descriptions when advertising for a specific job.
 When you start looking for jobs it's a good idea to print out a job description and read through it line by line, underlining each task involved and each skill they ask for.

-The employer is telling us that they are looking for someone who is good at working with other people, both strangers and their collegues.
+The employer is telling us that they are looking for someone who is good at communicating with other people (both strangers and collegues) to successfully achieve a goal.

 Think of an example you could use to prove you would suit this role: